 Furthermore, their immune system isn’t as robust as an adult cat which can make them susceptible to infections and illness.

 Using something as harsh as dish soap to wash a kitten can be bad for their skin and health.
-If necessary, use a gentler wash like those meant for babies.

 There are also pet shampoos that are also formulated for kittens to help protect their sensitive skin.

-Is Dawn Dish Soap Safe For Cat Bowls?
+Is Dish Soap Safe For Cat Bowls?

-Dawn dish soap has been known to be non-toxic to cats and can be used to wash their food and water bowls.
+Dish soap has been known to be non-toxic to cats and can be used to wash their food and water bowls.

 Just make sure that you rinse off any soapy remains in the bowls.
 It is also better to use bowls made out of stainless steel.